-Financial Aid News
+Financial Aid Information & Deadlines

-The time to apply for financial aid for the 2017-2018 academic year (Fall 2017, Spring 2018 and Summer 2018) is now by completing the Free Application for Federal Student Aid (FAFSA).
+The time to apply for financial aid for the 2020-2021 academic year (Fall 2020, Spring 2021, and Summer 2021) is now by completing the Free Application for Federal Student Aid (FAFSA).
 The Office of Financial Assistance encourages all students to apply as early as possible to avoid missing any grant opportunities.
 Our Federal School Code is 009333.

-You will need information from your (and your parent’s) 2015 federal tax return to complete and submit the FAFSA.
-If you filed the FAFSA last year for the 2016-2017 academic year, please just update the information and submit the FAFSA today if you have not already done so.
-You can also find additional information and tips on how to apply and how you can submit your FAFSA application for 2017-2018.
+You will need information from your (and your parent’s) 2018 federal tax return to complete and submit the FAFSA.
+If you filed the FAFSA last year for the 2019-2020 academic year, please just update the information and submit the FAFSA today if you have not already done so.
+You can also find additional information and tips on how to apply and how you can submit your FAFSA application for 2020-2021.

 Applicants are encouraged to use the IRS Data Retrieval process functionality within the FAFSA application.
 When completing the income sections of the FAFSA, the applicant is given the option to have this data retrieved directly from the IRS.
-Please use the IRS Data Retrieval process to transfer your 2015 Federal Tax Return information onto the FAFSA.
+Please use the IRS Data Retrieval process to transfer your 2018 Federal Tax Return information onto the FAFSA.
 The benefit of utilizing the IRS Data Retrieval process is that it will minimize your chances of being selected by the federal processor for the verification process.
 Follow the IRS Data Retrieval process directions on the FAFSA to complete the process.
 This is our preferred method.